datagrok-ai/public/help/develop/onboarding/exercises.md

       command and run it from the console.

 9. Now, let's add this query to our package.
-Create a connection by running `grok add connection <yourFirstName>`, then, as instructed [here](../../develop/how-to/access-data#creating-queries), create the '.sql' file under the `queries` folder, and paste our query there.
+Create a connection by running `grok add connection <yourFirstName>`, then, as instructed [here](../../develop/how-to/access-data#creating-queries) update credentials, create the '.sql' file under the `queries` folder, and paste our query there.
 Give it a name by adding the `--name: ordersByCountry` line on top of it.
 10. Deploy the package, launch the platform, find the query in the package, and run it.
 11. Create a JavaScript function (in `src/package.js`) that has no parameters and returns a dataframe with the results